Quick Call

 Living spaces and bedrooms

 Light fittings, curtain poles and radiator fins gather the most.
 In addition, always inspect inside fitted wardrobes.
-We found these spots get missed on nearly every DIY attempt.

 Tools you actually need